TheOdinProject/curriculum/rails/active_record_associations.md

 ### Basic Stuff

-If you're still shakey on basic associations, go back and check out the Associations section of the [Basic Active Record lesson](/ruby-on-rails/active-record-basics) first.
+If you're still shaky on basic associations, go back and check out the Associations section of the [Basic Active Record lesson](/courses/ruby-on-rails/lessons/active-record-basics) first.
 This section is meant to just bring up some of the basic stuff you may not yet have been exposed to.

 #### Foreign Keys and Class Names